Fursona: Fursona species

-Despite the name, fursonas may be any animal species.
-They can also be mythological, fictional, or hybrid creatures.
+Despite what the name would suggest, fursonas are not restricted to furred animals and may be any animal species, whether it be real, mythological, fictional, extinct, or hybrid creatures.

-According to the Anthropomorphic Research Project, the most common fursona species are wolves, foxes, dogs, big cats, and dragons.
-Less common are rodents, rabbits, reptiles, birds and horses.
-Furries rarely identify with nonhuman primates.
+According to the Anthropomorphic Research Project, among the most common fursona species are wolves, foxes, dogs, red pandas, mustelids, marsupials, big cats, and dragons; less common examples for fursonas include rodents, rabbits, reptiles, birds, cows, goats, cetaceans and horses; furries most rarely use non-human primates as the basis for their fursona.